Keep it simple. 7 top tips for controlling oily skin.

 3. Cut the Stress – whatever you have going on in your life that affects your mental health will always have an impact on your skin as well.
 When you are stressed, your skin reacts by producing more oil glands.
 So the less stress, the less oil your skin will produce.
 Managing the stress in your life is vital to maintaining your natural glowing skin.

-4. Use a Toner – a toner is something that you put on your skin after you have gently cleansed it.
+4. Use a Toner – a rose water toner is something that you put on your skin after you have gently cleansed it.
 The natural toner helps to balance the acidity and alkaline levels of your skin, otherwise known as the pH of your skin.

-5. Always Moisturize – Moisture is your best friend.
+5. Always Moisturize – Moisture is your skin's best friend.
 Try using a non-comedogenic oil like hemp seed oil instead of thick creams.
 It can be used for all skin types, it works especially well for those with oily acne prone skin.
 It has a comedogenic rating of 0 to help prevent break outs from clogged pores.

 6. Exfoliate – using natural and sensitive products like a glycolic acid or a hemp + sugar facial scrub, you should exfoliate at least once a week to remove dead skin cells.
 This help to balance your oil production and shrink your pores to a more normal size, ultimately reducing the amount of oil in your skin.
 However, too much exfoliation can do more harm than good.
 Pay attention to your skin.